uchicago-library/ldr_metadatastorage/README.md

 error conditions: extension requested does not exist

-This endpoint is GUARANTEED to return a particular extension resource identified by extension identifier that is available to describe the intellectual unit identified by intellectual unit identified.
+This endpoint is GUARANTEED to return a particular extension resource identified by extension identifier that is available to describe the collection identified by collection identifier.

-- request: /units/[intellectual unit identifer]/extensions/[extension identifer]
+- request: /collection/[collection identifer]/extensions/[extension identifer]
 - requestReceivedTimeStamp: [ISO-8601 date and time]
 - responseSentTimeStamp: [ISO-8601 date and time]
 - responseType: atomic
-- response: contains extension element and inside extension element is the extension metadata available at this extension identifier for the particular intellectual unit
+- response: contains extension element and inside extension element is the extension metadata available at this extension identifier for the particular collection

 ## Glossary

-- intellectual unit is a collection of intellectual units or a collection of assets
+- a collection is a group of collections or a group of assets
-- unit is an abbreviation of intellectual unit
 - asset is a byte stream representing an intellectual unit whether in-whole or in-part
-- descriptive metadata represents one description of an intellectual unit
+- descriptive metadata represents one description of a collection
 - metadata is an abbreviation of descriptive metadata
 - endpoint is a particular context for metadata that will provide some functionality
 - functionality is either a.) the answer to a particular question about a particular resource or b.) some action or set of actions that transforms the resource identified into something new for the client to consume
 - field is a particular part of metadata. ex. title is a field
-- core metadata (abbreviated "core") are the REQUIRED fields: a.)
-1 title, b.)
-1 creator, c.)
-1 date, d.)
-1 or more identifier fields, e.)
-1 or more relation fields
+- core metadata (abbreviated "core") are the REQUIRED fields
 - extension metadata (abbreviated "extension" or "extensions") are OPTIONAL descriptive metadata for an intellectual unit
 - client is a program that is requesting metadata.
 A client may be acting on behalf of a biological being.
 - technical metadata is technical information about an asset.
 This information may include but is not limited to width and height pixel dimensions of an image byte stream or duration of a video file or size in disk storage required by a particular byte stream.